python-dugong/python-dugong/README.rst

 - supports non-blocking, asynchronous operation and is compatible with the asyncio_ module.

+- can in most cases distinguish between an unavailable DNS server and an unresolvable hostname.

 - is not compatible with old HTTP 0.9 or 1.0 servers.

 All request and response headers are represented as `str`, but must be